Discoverse FAQ

 Q: The Discovery Klingons are much more alien and much more impressive than those retarded space Vikings of the past few decades.

 A: That's just your opinion.
 It has no bearing at all on continuity.
 The Klingons as we know them since TMP are among the most important staples of Star Trek.
 There is no sense in arguing with you.
 I only find it sad how the production design of Discovery spoils the fans and gives rise to such depreciatory views of the classic Star Trek.
 Interestingly, the makers of DIS themselves recognized their error and made the Klingons more relatable again.
-And finally they made a 180 degree turn and brought back classic Klingons in SNW: "The Broken Circle".
+And finally they even made a 180 degree turn and brought back classic Klingons in SNW: "The Broken Circle".

 Q: Your site is full of inconsistencies of Star Trek of the last 50 years.
 Don't tell me a few additional ones in Discovery and SNW are such a big deal.